On Wednesday, 21 April at 9:00am EDT, E3G hosted a panel discussion on strengthening global cooperation on climate resilience.

 Alice Hill, David M. Rubenstein Senior Fellow for Energy and the Environment, Council on Foreign Relations

-Selwin Hart, Special Adviser to the UN Secretary-General on Climate Action and Assistant Secretary-General for the Climate Action Team
+Selwin Hart, Special Advisor to the UN Secretary-General on Climate Action and Assistant Secretary-General for the Climate Action Team

 Sinead Walsh, Deputy Director General of Irish Aid and Africa & Climate Envoy at Ireland’s Department of Foreign Affairs.